The Emission and Suppression of Line Features in Luminous Transients: Spectral Modeling

 We model the radiation transport through a spherically symmetric cloud of mass $M$, remaining agnostic about its astrophysical origin.
 We consider either (i) a single prompt explosion resulting in a freely-expanding, homologous cloud with $v(r) = r/t$, where $t$ is the time since explosion, or (ii) a continuous wind with a constant velocity $v(r) = v_w$.
 Future work will study emission line shapes for more general velocity profiles.

 The ejecta mass is distributed as a broken power law,

 which has a shallow inner region of the ejecta transitioning to a steeper cutoff past the characteristic radius $r_t$.
-Here $\zeta_\rho$ and $\zeta_v$ are dimensionless constants that depend on the power-law exponents.
-In general, $d = 1-3$ and $s = 8-10$; we choose $d = 2$ and $s = 8$.
+Here $\zeta_\rho$ is a dimensionless constant that depends on the power-law exponents, determined by normalizing the density profile to the total mass.
+In general, $1 < d < 3$ and $8 < s < 10$; we adopt $d = 2$ and $s = 8$ for our analytic and numerical calculations.
+We have explored other density profiles and find the emergent spectrum remains largely insensitive to the choice of power-law index; the line strengths depend primarily on the local conditions near the photosphere rather than the global density structure.
+Our fiducial index of $d = 2$ is also motivated by mass continuity for a spherically symmetric wind \citep{2020ApJ...894....2P}, and is consistent with supernova envelopes \citep{2021MNRAS.502.3385M} as well as TDE disks \citep{2014ApJ...781...82C}.